General Theological Seminary: Library

+The library had a collection of ancient Bibles and English Bibles.
+The Ancient Bible Collection included a Hebrew Bible from 1264, in which the comment was so written as to form decorative pictures.
+It also included three tenth-century Gospels, one decorated with colored miniatures, and a complete Latin Bible from about 1250.
+In 2024, GTS announced that it would move 6,500 rare books and 13 archival collections from the GTS Keller Library (which is closed for most of the year) to the VTS campus library (which is more convenient for scholars).

+GTS owned a Gutenberg Bible from 1898 to 1978, when it sold the book for $2.2 million to the Württembergische Landesbibliothek in Stuttgart, Germany.
+One of the pages of this copy was found to have been forged and was replaced with another page from another incomplete Gutenberg Bible, making this the first incomplete Gutenberg Bible to be made whole again.

 Campus

 Located on the west side of Manhattan in New York City, the General Theological Seminary sits in the heart of Chelsea, a largely residential area with a large gay population that is known as a center of the New York art world, with over 200 galleries in the neighborhood.
 Chelsea Square, the block between 9th and 10th Avenues and 20th and 21st Streets on which the seminary sits, is at the center of the Chelsea Historic District, which is listed on the National Register of Historic Places.
 The seminary is frequently noted for the beauty of the gardens on its campus, called the Close, an English term used to refer to a private piece of enclosed property and often associated with cathedrals.
 The seminary's Close is characterized by a row of neo-Gothic buildings along 21st Street and tree-shaded lawns uncharacteristic of its urban setting.

 Worship

 Worship is at the center of seminary life and the community gathers several times throughout the day for worship in the centrally located Chapel of the Good Shepherd.